Construction Defect Claims in Austin

 What Are Common Construction Defects?

-Regardless of the size or complexity of a structure, contractors and construction companies are supposed to make it safe for human habitation and structurally sound.
+Regardless of the size or complexity of a structure, contractors and construction companies should make it safe for human habitation and structurally sound.
 But that doesn’t always happen—especially when builders use cut-rate materials or cheap labor.
 A few common construction defects that can make buildings unstable or even unsafe include:

-· Sinking and collapsing foundations—The foundation of a building is its most important part.
-Without a strong foundation, the rest of the structure may be unstable and prone to failure or even collapse.
-Properly building foundations is essential for all types of buildings, including residential and commercial, and builders who fail to uphold that requirement should be held liable.
+The foundation of a building is its most important part, and without a strong foundation, the rest of the structure may be unstable and prone to failure or even collapse.
+Properly building foundations is essential for all buildings, including residential and commercial, and builders who fail to uphold that requirement should be held liable.

-· HVAC and plumbing failures—You expect the building you had constructed to have working air conditioning, heating, and plumbing.
+\You expect the building you had constructed to have working air conditioning, heating, and plumbing.
 However, those essential components of homes and commercial structures aren’t always installed to a satisfactory or even functional level.
-Whether it’s pipe leaks and sewer line issues, or non-functional ducts and HVAC units, you shouldn’t have to pay out of pocket to fix the mistakes of the people you trusted to construct your investment.
+Whether it’s pipe leaks and sewer line issues or non-functional ducts and HVAC units, you shouldn’t have to pay out of pocket to fix the mistakes of the people you trusted to construct your investment.

 Get Experienced Legal Representation for Your Construction Defect Claim